ziruihao/ml/readme.md

 ### Saving models

 We save various different models with different configurations, alll found in the `models/` folder.
+I used the saving / loading tutorial [here](https://pytorch.org/tutorials/beginner/saving_loading_models.html).

-1. `one_hidden_layer.pt` A MLP with one hidden layer of size 300
+1. `one_hidden_layer_three_epochs.pt` A MLP with one hidden layer of size 300, trained on 3 epochs
-2. `six_hidden_layers.pt` A MLP with six hidden layers, with sizes `[600, 500, 400, 300, 200, 100]
+2. `six_hidden_layers_three_epochs.pt` A MLP with six hidden layers, with sizes `[600, 500, 400, 300, 200, 100]`, trained on 3 epochs
+3. `one_hidden_layer_ten_epochs.pt` A MLP with one hidden layer of size 300, trained on 10 epochs
+4. `six_hidden_layers_ten_epochs.pt` A MLP with six hidden layers, with sizes `[600, 500, 400, 300, 200, 100]`, trained on 10 epochs

 ## Single-layer Perceptron